shivakantkurmi/Edumentor-AI/README.md

 EduMentor AI is a generative AI-powered learning assistant built with the Gemini 1.5 Flash API.
 It creates personalized study plans, explains concepts, and generates quizzes based on user inputs like topic, difficulty, and learning style, using prompt engineering, Retrieval-Augmented Generation (RAG), and a Gradio interface.

-This repository contains the notebook (`edumentor-ai.ipynb`) and is also available on Kaggle: [Kaggle Notebook Link](https://www.kaggle.com/code/shivakantkurmi/edumentor-ai) .
+This repository contains the notebook (`edumentor-ai.ipynb`) and is also available on Kaggle: [Kaggle Notebook](https://www.kaggle.com/code/shivakantkurmi/edumentor-ai).

 ## Prerequisites